Sleipnir: Gesta Danorum

 Sleipnir is generally considered as appearing in a sequence of events described in book I of Gesta Danorum.

 In book I, the young Hadingus encounters "a certain man of great age who had lost an eye" who allies him with Liserus.
 Hadingus and Liserus set out to wage war on Lokerus, ruler of Kurland.
 Meeting defeat, the old man takes Hadingus with him onto his horse as they flee to the old man's house, and the two drink an invigorating draught.
 The old man sings a prophecy, and takes Hadingus back to where he found him on his horse.
 During the ride back, Hadingus trembles beneath the old man's mantle, and peers out of its holes.
 Hadingus realizes that Sleipnir is running over the sea: "and he saw that before the steps of the horse lay the sea; but was told not to steal a glimpse of the forbidden thing, and therefore turned his amazed eyes from the dread spectacle of the roads that he journeyed."

 In book II, Biarco mentions Odin and Sleipnir: "If I may look on the awful husband of Frigg, howsoever he be covered in his white shield, and guide his tall steed, he shall in no way go safe out of Leire; it is lawful to lay low in war the war-waging god."

 Archaeological record

 Two of the 8th century picture stones from the island of Gotland, Sweden depict eight-legged horses, which are thought by most scholars to depict Sleipnir: the Tjängvide image stone and the Ardre VIII image stone.
 Both stones feature a rider sitting atop an eight-legged horse, which some scholars view as Odin.
 Above the rider on the Tjängvide image stone is a horizontal figure holding a spear, which may be a valkyrie, and a female figure greets the rider with a cup.
 The scene has been interpreted as a rider arriving at the world of the dead.
 The mid-7th century Eggja stone bearing the Odinic name haras (Old Norse 'army god') may be interpreted as depicting Sleipnir.
+The English Runic Inscription 2 (11th century) is also believed by some scholars to depict Sleipnir.